-This table summarises the Under International Standards of Audit key findings and other matters arising from the statutory audit of West Lancashire Borough Council ('the Council') and the preparation of the group's financial statements for the year ended 31 March 2021 for those charged with governance.
+This table key findings and other matters arising from the statutory audit of West Lancashire Borough Council ('the Council') and the preparation of the group's financial statements for the year ended 31 March 2021 for those charged with governance.

-(UK) (ISAs) and the National Audit Office (NAO) Code of Audit Practice ('the Code'), we are required to report whether, in our opinion:
+summarises the Key findings (UK) (ISAs) and the National Audit Office (NAO) Code of Audit Practice ('the Code'), we are required to report whether, in our opinion:

-the group and Council's financial statements give a true and fair view of the financial position of the group and Council and the group and Council's income and expenditure for the year; and have been properly prepared in accordance with the CIPFA/LASAAC code of practice on local authority accounting and prepared in accordance with the Local Audit and Accountability Act 2014.
+- the group and Council's financial statements give a true and fair view of the financial position of the group and Council and the group and Council's income and expenditure for the year; and - have been properly prepared in accordance with the CIPFA/LASAAC code of practice on local authority accounting and prepared in accordance with the Local Audit and Accountability Act 2014.